 Alumni Affairs: This UAB Department makes it a point to stay in touch with UAB graduates and keep them in the loop with the UAB Alumni Gazette, the UAB Alumni’s newsletter.

 Alumni House: Completed in 2011, the home of the UAB National Alumni Society.

-Alys-Stephens Center for the Performing Arts: Located on campus, this lush building hosts some of UAB’s most notable events, including everything from guest speakers such as John Waters, Margaret Cho and David Sedaris to diverse musical performances from the Temptations to the Cowboy Junkies to Ravi Shankar and everything in between.
-The Center houses a 1,330-seat concert hall, a 350-seat theater, a 150-seat recital hall and a 150-seattheater.
+Alys-Stephens Center for the Performing Arts: Located on campus, this lush building hosts some of UAB’s most notable events, including everything from guest speakers such as John Waters, Margaret Cho, and David Sedaris to diverse musical performances from the Temptations to the Cowboy Junkies to Ravi Shankar and everything in between.
+The Center houses a 1,330-seat concert hall, 350-seat theater, 150-seat recital hall, and 150-seat theater.
 The box office is open from 11 a.m. – 5:30 p.m.
 Monday through Friday and an hour before performances on weekdays.
 On weekend performance days, the ticket office opens at noon.
 Phone: (205) 975-ARTS (ticket office) or (205) 975-9540 (business office).

 Annual Fund: Intended for alumni who wish to make a donation directly to support the schools from which they graduated.
-These donations are tax-deductable and can be put to use in the areas which need them most.
+These donations are tax-deductable and can be put to use in areas that need them most.
 For more information, call (205) 975-6629.